RePer-360: Releasing Perspective Priors for 360$^\circ$ Depth Estimation via Self-Modulation: Experiment

 \textbf{Qualitative Results.} As shown in Fig.~\ref{fig:qualitative}, our method consistently outperforms PanDA-L~\cite{cao2025panda}.
 PanDA-L tends to misinterpret wall textures as depth variations and loses structural details in complex regions, whereas our approach preserves scene geometry and fine structures more faithfully, especially under severe panoramic distortions.
 These visual improvements align with our superior RMSE results, demonstrating effective distortion handling despite using substantially less training data than PanDA-L. Fig.~\ref{fig:qualitative_outdoor} further shows zero-shot results on SUN360.
 Trained only on synthetic panoramas (Structured3D and Deep360), our model achieves stable geometric reconstruction under challenging outdoor illumination, while PanDA-L is more sensitive to lighting changes and occasionally confuses them with depth variations.
 These results highlight the strong cross-domain generalization of our method with limited panoramic data.
+Additional results on self-collected real-world panoramas are provided in the supplementary material.